-Currently there is no standard market convention for calculating the CAS for facilities actively transitioning prior to cessation.
-There are two main approaches; the historical 5 year median approach and the forward approach based on the forward-looking basis swap market.
+There is no standard market convention for calculating the CAS for facilities actively transitioning prior to cessation.
+There are two main approaches; the 5YHM approach, and the forward approach based on the forward-looking basis swap market.
 It is important to consider which approach to use when transitioning existing loans where there is hedging in place.
 Clients should be aware of the potential for mismatches between linked products and risks should be managed accordingly.